-$$\frac{111}{Staff ID}$$ X1234567 8-20-10 general interview $\frac{111}{Staff ID}$ general interview
+$$111{N} X1234567{N} 8-20-10$$ general interview component

 One recorded participant interview file will be randomly selected and reviewed by the interview supervisor, checking for adherence to protocol, using the observation checklist.
-These reviews should be summarized on the Checklist for Review of Audio Recorded Interviews (Appendix 13).
+These reviews should be summarized on the Checklist for Review of Audio Recorded Interviews (Appendix 10).

-Round-robin review: Quarterly, the CC will randomly select three participant interview recordings from each field center for review using the observation checklist.
-These reviews will be documented on the Quarterly Checklist for Interviews (Appendix 14).
-Notes about any inconsistencies in implementing the interview protocol will be documented and sent to the CC.
+Round-robin review: Twice a year, the CC will randomly select three participant interview recordings from each field center for review from the participants enrolled during the week of the recordings.
+The CC will determine which sites will be exchanging recordings.
+Notes about any inconsistencies in implementing the interview protocol will be documented and sent to the

+CC (Appendix 11).
 The CC will distribute to the QC Committee a summary of the comments, protocol violations and discrepancies in interview methods and the summary will be discussed on a QC conference call with interview coordinators.